prknezek/ChoreDash/README.md

 ## Design
 ### main.py
 The main.py file holds the main game loop.
 The Game class is located here, which is the main class that runs the game.
-Different functions are called within the Game class that allow the game to run.
+Here, all objects are initialized, and their respective run/update commands are called when necessary.
+Functions related to overall game flow are located here, such as loading screens, pause and retry mechanics, etc.
 <br>
 ### player.py
 The player.py file handles the input, collisions, and events that the main player experiences throughout the game.